xtaci/kcp-go/README.md

 Q: I'm handling >5K connections on my server, the CPU utilization is so high.

 A: A standalone `agent` or `gate` server for running kcp-go is suggested, not only for CPU utilization, but also important to the **precision** of RTT measurements(timing) which indirectly affects retransmission.
 By increasing update `interval` with `SetNoDelay` like `conn.SetNoDelay(1, 40, 1, 1)` will dramatically reduce system load, but lower the performance.

+Q: When should I enable FEC?

+  A: Forward error correction is critical for long-distance transmission, because a packet loss will leads to a huge penalty in time.
+And for the complicated packet routing network in modern world, round-trip time based loss check will not always be efficient, the big deviation of rtt samples in the long way usually leads to a larger RTO value in typical rtt estimator, which in other words, slows down the transmission.

 ## Who is using this?